 SKF NOTE: A DrumForum.org member recently posted a video by a champion rudimental drummer demonstrating five, I think, famous rudimental drum solos, including “The Downfall of Paris.”

 The drummer was marvelous.
 Watching and hearing his relaxed hands-wrists-arms-shoulders produce super clean, flawlessly executed classic snare drum rudimental solos had me smiling and shaking my head.
 Marvelous.
 The video reminded me of a question I’ve asked myself forever: How much drum technique is enough?

 In the early 1970s I was, for the very first time, working full-time as a drummer.
 Either five or six days a week in a new Davenport, IA nightclub called The Steamboat Lounge.
 I played on a drumset pieced together over the years: a 20″ x 14″ black pearl round badge Gretsch bass drum, a black panther 9”x 13″ Ludwig tom, a natural maple 16″ x 16″ Ludwig floor tom, and a 5 1/2″ x 14″ metal Gretsch snare.

 My drumming strengths?
 I had good time, good ears, and I could sing lead while playing drums.
 My good ears were from a lifetime listening to all kinds of music.

-Now that I’m working as a full-time drummer, I thought, I better keep improving as drummer, as an all-around musician.
+Now that I’m working as a full-time drummer, I thought, I better keep improving as a drummer, an all-around musician.
 So I registered at local colleges for classes in music theory, band, and percussion ensemble.

 I also signed up with a local teacher for private drum rudiment lessons.
 I learned from the “13 Essential Drum Rudiments and 9 Drum Solos” — that scratchy old 10″ album by the W.F.L.
 Drum Company — and an accompanying rudimental drum book.